chadfazio/asm341/_build/html/_sources/module1/lab1/lab1.rst.txt

 #.
 Attempt to browse the test site ``http://10.1.10.145/WebGoat`` , what are your results?

 #.
-Now lets add an Allowed URL.
+Return to the Allowed HTTP URLs and add an Allowed URL.
 Click the **Create** button and create an allowed URL with the following settings:

     |lab1-8|